-- Dark green leaves have slightly ragged edges to deep, saw-like teeth, pointed ends.
+- Dark green leaves have slightly ragged edges to deep, saw-like teeth, and pointed ends.

-- Flower stalk can grow to 12 inches tall or more.
+- The flower stalk can grow to 12 inches tall or more.

 - Brilliant yellow ray flowers to 2 inches across; later form fluffy white seed heads.

 - Blooms spring into winter.

 - Taproots can extend several feet into the soil.

 - Reproduced by seed and from root crowns; the root can send up new leaves.